Port of Tripoli (Lebanon): Future

-Recently, plans to develop the Port of Tripoli have been announced by the Ministry of Transport, to expand the Port of Tripoli by 1.2 km2 and to construct refrigerated warehouses, buildings for light and assembly industries, and big sized warehouses.
+As of the early 2010s', plans to develop the Port of Tripoli have been announced by the Ministry of Transport, to expand the Port of Tripoli by 1.2 km2 and to construct refrigerated warehouses, buildings for light and assembly industries, and big sized warehouses.
 The plan also aims at enlarging the quay length up to 2200 m and its draft up to 12 m of depth.
 The Tripoli Port Authority has prepared a master plan in alliance with the French Company, Sogreah, to enlarge and rehabilitate the Tripoli port and its free zone.